karlhorky/github-actions-database-persistence/readme.md

 ### Example

-The first run, which saved a first message record to the CSV database file and saved this to the GitHub Actions cache:
+The first run, which adds a first message record to the CSV database file and saves the file to the GitHub Actions cache:

 <figure>
   <img src="persist-csv-database-to-cache-run-1.png" alt="" />